oracle/odpi/doc/src/enums/dpiOracleTypeNum.rst

       - Type used for identifying nodes that are JSON arrays.
 Data is transferred to/from Oracle using the structure :ref:`dpiJsonArray <dpiJsonArray>`.
+    * - DPI_ORACLE_TYPE_JSON_ID
+      - Type used for identifying nodes that are JSON IDs.
+Data is transferred to/from Oracle as raw byte strings.
     * - DPI_ORACLE_TYPE_JSON_OBJECT
       - Type used for identifying nodes that are JSON objects.
 Data is transferred to/from Oracle using the structure :ref:`dpiJsonObject